sdascoli/strong-weak/README.md

-# Appendices and code for the paper "More data or more parameters?
+# More data or more parameters?
 Investigating the role of data structure on generalization"

-This folder contains the SM as well as the codes to reproduce the experiments presented in the paper.
+This folder contains the SM as well as the codes to reproduce the experiments presented in the paper "More data or more parameters?
+Investigating the role of data structure on generalization", by Stéphane d'Ascoli, Marylou Gabrié, Levent Sagun and Giulio Biroli.

 ## Random features